Part of the City of Lakes Loppet Winter Festival

 Commemorative medals for all finishers.

-Gear West Swix Water Bottle Belts for the top three male and female category finishers.
+Handcrafted wood plaque for the top three male, female and non-binary category finishers.

-The Flower Ceremony for the first three male and female finishers will happen at the finish line podium immediately after the race.
+The Awards Ceremony for the first three male, female and non-binary finishers will happen at the finish line podium immediately after the race.
 Top finishers should report to the podium within 5 minutes of finishing.
 Medal stickers for first through 3rd place male & female 10-year age categories 19 & under, 20-29, 30-39 . . .
 80+.
 (These may be picked up at the Awards Booth as soon as results are posted.)

 Classic and Skate Ski Tours